I am obsessed with Sussex Christmas Family Events so I put together a list of the ones around.

 Entrance fee applies – members go free on the trail, £4.50 per child otherwise.
 It includes a prize.

-Fairytale Christmas at Nymans at Nymans – 22nd November 2025 – 4th January 2026 – 10-4
+Fairytale Christmas at Nymans NT – 22nd November 2025 – 4th January 2026 – 10-4

 In the garden, a Christmas family adventure trail awaits, leading you through classic fairytales.
 Find Aladdin’s cave of treasures, play a game with Red Riding Hood’s basket of treats and take a seat in Cinderella’s carriage.
 Created by Tin Shed scenery, the makers of last year’s magical Narnia-inspired garden trail.